gc-proto/experimental/feedback-retroaction/page-feedback-oct.md

 ## What to avoid

-Avoid using the page feedback tool on pages where there is no plan to monitor comments or take action.
+Avoid using the page feedback tool on pages when you don't plan to monitor comments or take action.
 We also don’t recommend using the tool within secure spaces or pages with sensitive subject material.

 [Additional behaviours to avoid when analyzing feedback](https://design.canada.ca/feedback/when.html#how-not-to-use-the-tool)